 The new year is a time for new beginnings, fresh starts, and healthy habits.
 So how do you begin charting a path to a healthier you in 2020?
 Any rigorous diet or exercise program is going to suggest that you meet with your provider before making any drastic changes to your wellness routine.
 To make things easy, we put together a checklist of everything you need for getting your health in check in 2020!

 Health & Wellness Checklist

-- Sign up for Family Select and make your first appointment.
+- Sign up for the Patient Portal and make your first appointment.

 - When you come to your first appointment bring a valid government ID along with your insurance information.

 - Bring a list of your current medications (both prescription and over the counter) and any allergies you may have.